-This draft Action Plan seeks to reduce current and future risks due to flooding and additional climate hazards
+This Action Plan seeks to reduce current and future risks due to flooding and additional climate hazards

-This draft Action Plan represents two years of work developing an implementable regional resilience and adaptation action plan that provides a roadmap for addressing current and future flooding for the Raritan River and Bay Region.
-This draft Action Plan is the culmination of the three preceding reports, the Visioning Report, About Our Region Report, and Flood Impact Assessment.
+This Action Plan (Español) represents two years of work developing an implementable regional resilience and adaptation action plan that provides a roadmap for addressing current and future flooding for the Raritan River and Bay Region.
+This Action Plan is the culmination of the three preceding reports, the Visioning Report, About Our Region Report, and Flood Impact Assessment.
 It provides an actionable roadmap that includes clear next steps for the region to reduce risk and improve quality of life by means of thoughtful and targeted resilience actions.

-To ensure the draft Action Plan is implementable, the project team welcomes your feedback on:
+The project team welcomes your feedback on:

 - The specific resilience actions recommended;

-- The lead entities and next steps identified for each action; and
+- The lead entities and next steps identified for each action;

 A ROADMAP TO RESILIENCE